Sign Up to the History on the Net Newsletter

 A purple toga with gold embroidery was worn by a victorious general and later by emperors.

-This was worn under the toga by men.
-It was made by sewing two pieces of wool together to make a tube with holes for the arms.
-It was belted at the waist and just covered the knees.
+The simplest and cheapest tunics were made by sewing two pieces of wool together to make a tube with holes for the arms.
+For those that could afford it tunics could be made of linen or even silk.
+The tunic would be worn belted at the waist and just covering the knees.

 Underwear

-Both men and women wore a simple loincloth (like the one worn by Tarzan) under their clothes
+In roman’s clothing, both men and women wore a simple loincloth called a subligaculum under their clothes.

 Shoes